Lesson 2 of 8

 Synced caregiver moves

-Current coaching cue
+Current guidance cue

 Pause before interpreting